Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits: Adam Ashby Gibbard.

 Our situation is desperate, but are we doomed?
 No, of course not – no more than Neo and the others trapped in the Matrix were doomed.

-At the movie’s most desperate moment, Agent Smith gives an arresting monologue to his captive Morpheus.
-Smith explains that humans are “not actually mammals” but a virus.
+At the movie’s most desperate moment, Agent Smith gives an arresting monologue to his captive audience – Morpheus, the wizard-like mentor who explained the nature of the Matrix to Neo.
+Smith, a machine agent of the Matrix, wants to explain humanity to Morpheus.
+He says that humans are “not actually mammals” but a virus.
 “You move to an area and multiply and multiply until every natural resource is consumed.
 The only way to survive is to spread to another area.”

 “Human beings are a disease,” Agent Smith declares, “a cancer, a plague – and we are the cure.”
-Looking at the ecocidal course we are still only accelerating down instead of changing, twenty years later, it’s hard to disagree with him.
+Looking at the ecocidal course we are still only accelerating down twenty years later, it’s hard to disagree with him.

 The movie never explicitly disagrees with Agent Smith, too.
 Like so many charismatic and repellent villains who only tell harsh truths, Agent Smith gets punched and shot to prove him wrong, never argued with or refuted.